 What Does Being a Councillor Involve?

-Parish councillors can be from diverse backgrounds and of different ethnicity, genders, ages and beliefs.
+Councillors can be from diverse backgrounds and of different ethnicity, genders, ages and beliefs.
 Their political views do not normally extend into their local council work.
-What parish and town councillors do all have in common is an interest in their local community and a concern for promoting the best interests of it.
+What local councillors do all have in common is an interest in their local community and a concern for promoting the best interests of it.

 Councillors have 3 main components to their work: –